frictionlessdata/tabulator-py/README.md

 Function `topen` returns `Table` instance.
 We use context manager to call `table.open()` on enter and `table.close()` when we exit:
 - table can be iterated like file-like object returning row by row
-- table can be read row by bow using `readrow` method (it returns row tuple)
 - table can be read into memory using `read` function (return list or row tuples) with `limit` of output rows as parameter.
 - headers can be accessed via `headers` property